miqueldespuig/power-query-script-collection/flattenhierarchy/README.md

 * **NodeDepth**, *Integer* indicating the depth level of the current node.
 * **Path**, *Text* string representing the path from the root node to the current node.
 * **IsLeaf**, *Boolean* value indicating if the current node is at the end of the hierarchy.

+Pendint improvements:
+* Does not carry original types through the algorithm.
+* Handle value proportions between parent-child relationships.

+## fxBridge.pq

+> Generates a bridge table that can be used between fact table and dimension table.

+This function defines a bridge table based on: Chapter 10 Recursive hierarchies and bridges from [Star Schema: Complete Reference by Chris Adamson](http://chrisadamson.com/star-schema-complete-reference)

+The basic definition of it is:
+* Each row captures a relationship between a pair of rows.
+* Bridge has two foreign keys that refer to the dimension.
+One that represents the *higher level entity*, and another that represents the *lower level entity*.
+* A bridge not only contains rows for direct relationships.
+It also contains rows that represent indirect relationships where node are more than one level apart from each other.

+Variables:
+* **HierarchyTable** as *table*, A table with three columns that represent a hierarchy.
+* **NodeKey** as *text*, A text with the *name of the column* which holds node key values.
+* **NodeName** as *text*, A text with the *name of the column* which holds de node name values.
+* **ParentKey** as *text*, A text with the *name of the column* which holds parent key values.

+Returns:
+A table with the columns
+* **Predecessor**, A column that identifies the superior key in a node relationship.
+* **Successor**, A column that identifies the subordinate key in a node relationship.
+* **Levels Removed**, A column that quantifies the level distance between the two node relationship.

+Pending improvements:
+* Currently does not handle recursive hierarchies.
+* Multi-parent is handled as if all nodes that have multiple parents have them the same number of levels away.
+If its not the case the results will be incorrect.
+* Does not carry original types through the algorithm.
+* Handle value proportions between parent-child relationships.

 # How To Use